antunsz/smolagents-crew/README.md

 ### Using the Builder Pattern

-SmolagentsCrew provides a powerful builder pattern that simplifies the process of creating and configuring complex agent workflows.
+SmolagentsCrew provides a builder pattern that simplifies the process of creating and configuring complex agent workflows.
 The builder pattern allows you to:

 - Construct crews step by step with clear, readable code
 - Validate agent configurations and dependencies automatically